neonevm/neon-evm.docs/docs/developing/dev_environment/op3_local_proxy_remote_solana.md

 Creating proxy ... done
 ```

-## Network Configuration
-  * Solana cluster is accessed via the locally-hosted proxy.
-  * Solana [Testnet](https://docs.solana.com/clusters#testnet)/[Devnet](https://docs.solana.com/clusters#devnet)/[Mainnet](https://docs.solana.com/clusters#mainnet-beta) is used, and the proxy interacts with it through the Neon EVM.
+## Connecting to Solana Cluster RPC Endpoints

-A proxy connects to a public [Solana cluster RPC endpoint](https://docs.solana.com/cluster/rpc-endpoints) depending on the *SOLANA_URL* value set.
-The table below shows the *endpoint* value that is set automatically based on the value of the *CONFIG* variable.
+A proxy connects to a public [Solana cluster RPC endpoint](https://docs.solana.com/cluster/rpc-endpoints) depending on the `SOLANA_URL` value set.
+The table below shows the *endpoint* value that is set automatically based on the value of the `CONFIG` flag.

 CONFIG | RPC Endpoint
 :-|:-